Jave01/hslu/docs/Semester 2/c.md

 returns `EOF` if character could not be read correctly.

 for reading a string the `fgets(char* str, int nchars, FILE* fptr)` function can be used, where the arguments are the string (char \*) where it is written to in memory, the length of the string to read and the file.
-It reads either until `'\n'` is detected or nchars are read.
+It reads either until a whitespace is detected or nchars are read.
 If read correctly it returns the pointer to the str otherwise NULL.

 ```c title=""
 char* sptr = fgets(myBuffer, 50, myFile);